APPLICATIONS FOR VERSATILITY AWARDS FOR 2025 ARE ONLINE - DEADLINE IS JULY 1 2026

 http://www.caninehealthinfo.org/brdreqs.html?breed=JT

-OFA currently recommends the following tests:
+The OFA currently recommends several tests:

 Eye Examination by a Board-certified ACVO Ophthalmologist